hashicorp/design-system/website/docs/components/pagination/partials/guidelines/guidelines.md

 !!!
 Info

-The number of pages equals `total items / items per page`.
-E.g., if the total number of items is 120 and there are 10 items per page, the number of pages is 12.
-However, this can be variable depending on the `PageSize` and can determine whether the number pages extends beyond the threshold of truncation.
+The number of pages equals `total items / items per page`, e.g., if the total number of items is 120 and there are 10 items per page, the number of pages is 12.
+However, this can be variable depending on the `PageSize` and can determine whether the number of pages extends beyond the threshold of truncation.
 !!!

-#### Current page at the start of Pagination
+### Current page examples

+These examples showcase where truncation will occur depending on what page the user is on; at the start, middle, or end of Pagination.

 ![Current page at the start of Pagination](/assets/components/pagination/pagination-truncation-start.png)

-#### Current page in the middle of Pagination

 ![Current page in the middle of Pagination](/assets/components/pagination/pagination-truncation-middle.png)

-#### Current page at the end of Pagination

 ![Current page at the end of Pagination](/assets/components/pagination/pagination-truncation-end.png)

-#### When to use truncation
+### When to use truncation

 Truncation can help to reduce the cognitive load on the user by only displaying immediately relevant pages to navigate between; those directly surrounding the current page, and the first/last page.

 While not intended to be used as a solution for a responsive layout, truncation can help to save space if there are many pages.

-#### When not to use truncation
+### When not to use truncation

 Truncation can have a negative impact on the user experience if navigating to a specific page is required, or if seeing all of the pages at once benefits the user.

-### Spacing
+## Spacing

 - When using the pagination bar, the container should be flush on the left & right with the content.
 - When using the pagination, the component should be center aligned with the content it relates to.